This post may contain affiliate links.

 How often should older wooden cutting boards be seasoned?

 The simple answer here is to season your cutting board when it looks “thirsty.”
 Thirsty wood looks dry and light in color.
-It feels rough to the touch, and may start to show scratches and marks more.
+It feels rough to the touch and may start to show more scratches and marks.

 To build on the scenario presented above, if you were to season a new cutting board daily for a week and then weekly for a month, you would then season monthly for a year.
-After that point you can season “as needed.”
-This isn’t rocket science, but it is essential if you don’t want a split or warped board.
+After that point, you can season “as needed.”
+This isn’t rocket science, but it is essential to avoid a split or warped board.

 We keep a tin of our cutting board conditioner right in the drawer of our kitchen island for easy access when our wood starts to look thirsty.